 Does that mean Christmas changes too

-This song tackles the ever-changing aspect of our lives, and as our world changes, so does the way we celebrate the holidays.
-As we deal with loss (no matter what kind of loss it may be), we have to find our “new normal,” and what life is going to look like for us now.
+This song tackles the ever-changing aspects of life, and as the world changes, so does the way we celebrate the holidays.
+As you deal with loss (no matter what kind of loss it may be), you must find your “new normal” and what life is going to look like for you now.

 My Grown-up Christmas List (Kelly Clarkson)